Obituaries for the week of October 11, 2017

 Mr. Mason is survived by his wife of fifty-five years, Jean Respress Mason of Clanton. two sons, Terry (Sue) Mason of Clanton and Tim (Nellie) Mason of Uriah, Ala.; grandchildren, Heather, Mikayla (J.D.)
 Lambert, Hunter, Coty and Blake; great-granddaughter, Bristol Lambert; one niece and three nephews.

-Funeral services will be held Thursday, October 5, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Thursday, October 5, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Doug Frost officiating.
-Interment will follow in Serenity Gardens, Active pallbearers will be Terry Mason, Tim Mason, Hunter Mason, J. D. Lambert, Mike Respress and Anthony Forbes.
+Interment followed in Serenity Gardens, Active pallbearers were Terry Mason, Tim Mason, Hunter Mason, J. D. Lambert, Mike Respress and Anthony Forbes.

 Honorary pallbearers, Raymond Jerkins, J. C. Moye, Robert Fillmore, Wendell Weaver and Danny Hall.

-The family will receive friends Thursday, October 5, 2017 from 1 p.m. until service time at 2 p.m. at Johnson-Quimby Funeral Home
+The family received friends Thursday, October 5, 2017 from 1 p.m. until service time at 2 p.m. at Johnson-Quimby Funeral Home

 Johnson-Quimby Funeral Home, Inc in charge of all arrangements.